Documentation

 The normal capture path is:

-1. connect a monitor device
+1. connect a capture device

 2. click Start